MonicaF99/Assignment1/README.md

 First Assignment Research Track
 ================================

-This is a controller for a robot in a simulator environment developed by [Student Robotics](https://studentrobotics.org).
+In this project, a controller was written for a robot in a simulation environment developed by [Student Robotics](https://studentrobotics.org).

 Installing and running
 ----------------------